Sherlock Holmes and the Deadly Necklace: Legacy

-Christopher Lee went on to reprise his role as Holmes in two made-for-television films in the 1990s, Incident at Victoria Falls (1991) and Sherlock Holmes and the Leading Lady (1992), featuring Patrick Macnee as Watson.
+Christopher Lee went on to reprise his role as Holmes in two made-for-television films in the 1990s, Sherlock Holmes and the Leading Lady (1991) and Incident at Victoria Falls (1992), featuring Patrick Macnee as Watson.

 Thorley Walters played Watson in three other productions, The Best House in London (1969, with Peter Jeffrey as Holmes), The Adventure of Sherlock Holmes' Smarter Brother (1975, with Douglas Wilmer), and the made-for-television Silver Blaze (1977, with Christopher Plummer).